May 15, 2012

 So now you made that 8+ mile run with no idea as where else to go since the ONE spot you gambled on completely bombed.

 That’s more likely than not, and why no professional angler ever hangs his/her charter or tournament on one fishing spot.
-He has more than one and, if you watch my fishing trip reviews, you’ll see how I pick them out based upon the conditions and you’ll see that it is ALWAYS more than one fishing spot (up to 40+ picked out).
+He has more than one and, if you watch Inshore Fishing 101, you’ll see how I pick fishing spots based upon the conditions and you’ll see that it is ALWAYS more than one fishing spot (about a dozen picked out).

 Have there been times I’ve only fished one spot all day?
 Yes.
 But those are extra-special circumstances that are the exception that ultimately proves the rule: don’t gamble it all on one fishing spot.